STEELISI/customdocs/changes/add/content/en/docs/Experimentation/classes/index.md

 Each assignment will have a name of the lab you will work on, let's call it **labname**.
 To start an experiment and set up the lab follow the steps below.
 1. Log into the testbed using your username and password, at <a href="https://launch.sphere-testbed.net">our main site</a>
-2. Click on XDCs (left menu) and create a new XDC. **You should only do this once per class.** Wait a little while and refresh the page.
+2. Click on XDCs (left menu) and create a new XDC.
+Select "personal" type of XDC. **You should only do this once per class.** Wait a little while and refresh the page.
 A Jupyter link will become visible.
 3. Click on Jupyter link (center window)
 4. Click on Terminal if needed - Terminal app may already be active

 5. Only the first time you access the testbed via Terminal app, type the text below.
     ```bash
     $ su - yourusername
+    $ cd
     $ echo "PATH=$PATH:/share" > .profile
     $ echo yourpassword > pass.txt
     $ exit